 All applications (including the application form, project summary, letter(s) of community/elected official recommendations and proof of non-profit status (IRS Determination Letter/CA Secretary of State Active Status) will be initially assessed by the SDASLA Community Grant Committee who will use a grant checklist to determine the suitability of the project.
 The Committee will select two to three finalists from a list of applications meeting all selection criteria and present these to the full SDASLA Chapter Executive Board who, by majority vote, will select the Grant recipient.
-A Grant recipient representative and a guest will be invited to an SDASLA event (in late 2020) where the Community Grant Award recipient will be announced.
+A Grant recipient representative and a guest will be invited to an SDASLA event (in mid-2024 or late event in 2024) where the Community Grant Award recipient will be announced.